 Just go to the North Central Bus Terminal and there is a company Autobuses Teotihuacan.

-- Start your tour at the gate 2 because the shops are cheaper.
+- Start your tour at gate 2 because the shops are cheaper.

-- The place opens Tuesday-Sunday 9 am to 5 Pm.
+- The place opens from Tuesday-Sunday from 9 am to 5 pm.

 - Maybe buy some snacks before.